 Police throughout the globe have been embarrassed to see online videos of their officers pepper spraying tied captives.
 In our age of mobile gadgets the pictures can be uploaded online in seconds, making supervisors to answer the questions.

 But now the police may not need to fear scrutiny anymore, because Apple has recently patented a piece of technology that would allow the authorities and police to block data transmission, including video and photos, whenever they like.
 All they need to do is decide that a public gathering or venue is deemed “sensitive” and needs to be protected from externalities.
 In this case Apple will enable them to switch off all its gear.
 The developers insist that the affected locations are normally cinemas, theaters and concert grounds, but Apple admits it could also be used in covert police or government operations that may need complete “blackout” conditions.

 In the meantime, privacy outfits point out that it could also be used to prevent such whistle blowers as Edward Snowden from shooting pictures and sharing them online.
 In response, Apple claimed that the wireless transmission of sensitive data to a remote source is a threat to security, with the sensitive data being anything from classified government data to answers to an exam administered in an academic setting.

 Anyway, the fact is that Apple has patented the means to transmit an encoded signal to all wireless gadgets, commanding them to disable recording functions.
 The developers reveal that the policies would be activated by GPS, and Wi-Fi or mobile base-stations that would ring-fence around a building or a sensitive area in order to prevent mobile cameras from taking pictures or recording video.

-Posted by Veterans Today on 1:42 pm, With 0 Reads, Filed under Of Interest.
+Posted by GPD on August 19, 2013, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.